 Among the most iconic species in BC are the southern resident orcas or killer whales.
 As of September 2020, there are 74 whales in the population.
 Found in the international waters between BC and Washington state, these 76 whales are under threat from toxins, acoustic disturbances and diminished food supplies.
 There is also the looming and very real threat of an oil spill in the Salish Sea, which would be catastrophic for the orca population.

 To recover the southern resident population we need action that will protect their habitat, maintain their food supplies, ensure they are safe from acoustic disturbances, limit the number of vessels carrying toxic substances and make sure the water is free from toxic contamination.

 The best way to do that is to ensure that Canada’s Species at Risk Act (marine mammals fall under federal jurisdiction in Canada) is properly applied.
 Over the past several years we have won several important legal victories and are our hard work seems to be paying off.
 In 2019 Jonathan Wilkinson, Minister of Fisheries, Oceans and the Canadian Coast Guard announced bold efforts to recover the southern resident killer whales, including no-go sanctuary areas for the whales.
 To see all the measures click here.

 The federal government has recently announced roughly $9.5 million in funding to restore habitat for Chinook salmon — the southern residents’ main food source.
 Along with funding for research and habitat restoration is the announcement that there will be partial fishery closures.

 While this is a positive step the southern resident killer whales need much more than just increased salmon stocks.
 New research is showing that when killer whales are in the presence of boats they are less likely to be foraging.
-Vessel noise also reduces their ability to find and hunt chinook salmon and reduces their ability to communicate with each other.
+Vessel noise also reduces their ability to find and hunt chinook salmon and to communicate with each other.